-As my family and I strive for better health, my wife turned me on to something called Emerge.
+As my family and I strive for better health, my best friend turned me on to something called Emerge.
 This is a drink mix that is added to water and is to be “fat incinerating” and a mood enhancer.
 Personally, I am always skeptical when it comes to products that claim things such as this.
 However, I am quite impressed with this product and decided to go into a bit more detail for those visiting the site.

 What Is Emerge?

 Emerge is a diet supplement that is added to water created by Max Muscle Sports Nutrition.
 You add one scoop of the powder with 8 to 16 ounces of water.
 Personally, I put this into my 18 ounce blender bottle and shake it up.
 Currently, my favorite is the Pineapple Pizzazz.

 This drink mix states how it suppresses the appetite, stimulates fat metabolism and enhances your mental acuity such as mood and focus.
 It’s not an overly expensive product and is found in many health stores.
 We get ours from the Max Muscle in the Denver area.